This program is Part 1 in our

 Following the Workshop: Teams who successfully complete all three days of the Workshop receive NSF-lineage on their venture, making them eligible to apply for the NSF’s I-Corps program, which comes with $50,000 in grant in funding for customer discovery.

-The TVW is open to NYU full-time/research faculty, as well as PhDs, Postdocs, researchers, and staff from across NYU who are interested in commercializing new scientifically driven research developed at NYU.
+The TVW is open to NYU full-time research faculty, as well as PhDs, Postdocs, researchers, and staff from across NYU who are interested in commercializing new scientifically driven research developed in a research lab at NYU.
 Outside/non-NYU co-founders/collaborators are welcome to participate with their NYU cofounders.

-NYU students, and faculty and staff who are working on startup ventures that do not seek to commercialize research should consider applying to the Startup Bootcamp instead.
+NYU students, and faculty and staff who are working on startup ventures that do not seek to commercialize research from an NYU research lab should consider applying to the Startup Bootcamp instead.

 In short, we are looking for teams that meet the following criteria: